vallis/kissreport/KISS.md

 * with no associated features in auxiliary channels (i.e., "green" data quality);
 * a very good way to celebrate the 20th anniversary of GW detection!

-The participants further developed a *real-vs-not-real* **checklist** [@gawande2010checklist], which begins by questioning the state of the instrument, then transitions to data analysis.
+The participants further developed a *real-vs-not-real* **checklist** [@gawande2010checklist], which starts out by questioning the state of the instrument, then transitions to data analysis.
 Such a process is formalized well for LIGO. [@10.1088/0264-9381/33/13/134001] [@10.1088/1361-6382/aaaafa]

 1. All spacecraft systems are nominal.
 2. Nothing (too) suspicious is seen in the auxiliary channels.